jeff-hykin/xd_lang/documentation/language spec.md

 - named optional arguments
 - how to handle the `...`
 - how to handle the unrary `-` operator
-- a way to dynamically get a atom-method

 # Considerations
 - allow the `if 1 = 2 Then:` syntax by searching for the next caps-word and not allowing lowercase words inbetween unless inside ()'s